ChrstphrHll/npc_gen/students/Leja Talila.md

   int: 12
   str: 12
   wis: 11
-track: Diplomacy
-trait: My friends know they can rely on me, no matter what.
-trait1: Upright
-trait2: Monstrous
 year: 3
+guild: Burk
+partyID: 83
 ---
 # Leja Talila
 ---
 ### Description
 - 3rd year Elf Sorcerer in Burk
-- curly grey hair that's put back in a long pony tail, Gray eyes, and Fair skin
+- curly grey hair that's put back in a long pony tail, Blue eyes, and Fair skin
 - Is Upright and Monstrous, and has Prosperity as their ideal

 ### Organizations